chuckstack/incus-netbird-phoenixnap-firewall/discuss-cloud-init.md

 # Summary

-I need a #cloud-config file that will do the following:
+This file contains a #cloud-config file that will do the following:

 - block all traffic except for one IP <MY_IP> on ssh
 - allow for ssh via both IPv4 and IPv6
-- use nftables
+- use nftables (instead of iptables)

+## Action

+You need to get the following before continuing:

+- Get your IPv4 and IPv6 addresses using:
+  - To find your IPv4: `curl -4 ifconfig.me`
+  - To find your IPv6: `curl -6 ifconfig.me`
+- Update the below script and replace <MY_IP> <MY_IPv6> accordingly

-## Proposed Solution for Initial cloud-init Firewall
+## Initial cloud-init Firewall

 ```yaml
 #cloud-config